DuudeXXI/DuudeXXI/README.md

 ### Gaming section

-I used to play competitive games but right now I just like to spend that time on games in a dumbest way possible, use it as a playground So if ou want to have dumb time I might be down for it.
+I used to play competitive games but right now I just like to spend that time on games in a dumbest way possible, use it as a playground.
+So if you want to have dumb time I might be down for it.

 Steam: